Frances Burney: Cecilia

+The royal court

 In 1775 Burney turned down a marriage proposal from one Thomas Barlow, a man whom she had met only once.
 Her side of the Barlow courtship is amusingly told in her journal.
 During 1782–1785 she enjoyed the rewards of her successes as a novelist; she was received at fashionable literary gatherings throughout London.
 In 1781 Samuel Crisp died.
 In 1784 Dr Johnson died, and that year also brought her failure in a romance with a clergyman, George Owen Cambridge.
 She was 33 years old.

-In 1785, an association with Mary Granville Delany, a woman known in both literary and royal circles, allowed Frances to travel to the court of King George III and Queen Charlotte, where the Queen offered her the post of "Keeper of the Robes", with a salary of £200 per annum.
-Frances hesitated, not wishing to be separated from her family, and especially resistant to employment that would restrict free use of her time in writing.
-However, unmarried at 34, she felt constrained to accept and thought that improved social status and income might allow her greater freedom to write.
-Having accepted the post in 1786, she developed a warm relationship with the queen and princesses that lasted into her later years, yet her doubts proved accurate: the position exhausted her and left her little writing time.
+In 1785, an association with Mary Granville Delany, a woman known in both literary and royal circles, allowed Burney to travel to the court of King George III and Queen Charlotte, where the Queen offered her the post of "Keeper of the Robes", with a salary of £200 per annum.
+Burney hesitated to accept, not wishing to be separated from her family, and especially resistant to employment that would restrict free use of her time in writing.
+However, unmarried at 34, she felt pressure to accept and thought that improved social status and income might allow her greater freedom to write.
+Having accepted the post in 1786, she developed a warm relationship with the queen and princesses that lasted into her later years, yet her doubts proved accurate: the position exhausted her and left her little time for writing.
 Her sorrow was intensified by poor relations with her colleague Juliane Elisabeth von Schwellenburg, co-Keeper of the Robes, who has been described as "a peevish old person of uncertain temper and impaired health, swaddled in the buckram of backstairs etiquette."

-Burney's journals continued during her court years.
-To her friends and to Susanna, she recounted her life in court, along with major political events, including the public trial of Warren Hastings for "official misconduct in India".
+Burney's continued to write journals during her years in the court.
+To her friends and to her sister Susanna, she recounted her life in court, along with major political events, including the public trial of Warren Hastings for "official misconduct in India".
 She recorded the speeches of Edmund Burke at the trial.

-She was courted by an official of the royal household, Colonel Stephen Digby, but he eventually married another woman of greater wealth.
-The disappointment, combined with the other frustrations of office, contributed to her health failing at this time.
+Burney was courted by an official of the royal household, Colonel Stephen Digby, but he eventually married another woman of greater wealth.
+The disappointment, combined with the other frustrations of office, may have contributed to her health failing at this time.
 In 1790 she prevailed on her father (whose own career had taken a new turn when he was appointed organist at Chelsea Hospital in 1783) to request that she be released from the post, which she was.
 She returned to her father's house in Chelsea, but continued to receive a yearly pension of £100.
 She kept up a friendship with the royal family and received letters from the princesses from 1818 until 1840.